mmm/higgs-demo/tutorial/README.md

 ![Higgs analysis - create GKE cluster](higgs-analysis-create-gke-cluster.svg.png)

 This will take a few minutes for the Kubernetes nodes to come up.

+## Get cluster credentials

-Once it completes, you get credentials for that new cluster using the following command:
+Once the previous commands complete, get credentials for that new cluster using the following command:

     gcloud container clusters get-credentials higgs-tutorial --region us-central1